skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 [![](/img/win98/vim-thumb.png)](/img/win98/vim.png)

-Since I hardly use features added since Vim 7.3, this feels right at home to me.
+Since I hardly use features added since Vim 7.3, this feels [right at home][touch] to me.
 I can [invoke the build][build] from Vim, and it can populate the quickfix list from Borland's output, so I could actually be fairly productive in these circumstances!
 I'm honestly really impressed with how well this all works together.

 At this point I only have two significant annoyances: